future-proof-iot/RIOT/README.md

 [![API docs][api-badge]][api-link]

-RIOT is an open source general-purpose operating system for low-power IoT devices, which we co-founded, contribute continuously to, and upon which we base our work in the context of H2020 Sparta for D6.2.
+RIOT is an open source general-purpose operating system for low-power IoT devices, which we co-founded, contribute continuously to.
 For more information on RIOT, see the [master branch](https://github.com/RIOT-OS/RIOT), and our [prior publication](https://ilab-pub.imp.fu-berlin.de/papers/bghkl-rosos-18-prepub.pdf).

+## H2020 Sparta D6.2 : Security-Enhanced IoT Operating System Software

+We showcase our showcase the output of our work in the context of D6.2 as open source implementations and integrated with mainstream RIOT, which we forked in this repository.
 The focus of this fork of RIOT (based on [Release 2020.10](https://github.com/RIOT-OS/RIOT/releases/tag/2020.10)) is to :

 - highlight our on-going contributions upstream to the RIOT master branch including, but not limited to, SUIT-compliant secure OS software update support, and support for secure 6TiSCH networking.
-- offer a sneak peek at other security mechanisms not (yet) integrated in RIOT master branch, and how this platform is used in the context of Sparta, e.g. a prototype of minimal virtual machines for software module hosting and isolation with rBPF.
+- offer a sneak peek at additional security mechanisms not (yet) integrated in RIOT master branch, and how this platform is used in the context of Sparta, e.g. a prototype of minimal virtual machines for software module hosting and isolation with rBPF.

 ## Prototype of SUIT-compliant secure IoT software updates